Grabarz loses medal as he awaits silver

 However, he has considered how things might have panned out had Ukhov not been doping.

-"There's obviously the psychological repercussions that he can look at us and go 'I actually know, scientifically, I'm greater than you, because of what I've done to my body'," added Grabarz, from St Neots, Cambridgeshire.
+"There's obviously the psychological repercussions that he can look at us and go 'I actually know, scientifically, I'm greater than you, because of what I've done to my body'," added Grabarz, from Cambridgeshire.

 "The whole dynamic of the competition would've been different, because it wouldn't have been dominated by him.